 Okay, that’s the real deal now.
 The toughest part is when you become a mom.
 Breastfeeding is a pure motherhood experience, but it is going to be painful in the beginning until you get your milk flowing.

-When you latch your baby on your breast, it will hurt initially; your breasts may get cracky itchy, and bleed.
-But it is all going to pass soon in a few weeks.
+When you latch your baby on your breast, it will hurt initially; your breasts may get cracky and bleed.
+But it is all going to pass soon, in a few weeks.
 But to bear pain and discomfort, you must keep your nipples moisturized by using Earth Mama Organic nipple butter that is safe for babies.

 Once you are done feeding your baby, let your nipples get air dry.
 You need a well-supported nursing bra until you establish your milk supply.
 However, for a c-section, it takes a few days to get the right milk flow.
-Once the flow is there, it is recommended to wear a well-supported nursing bra to avoid sagging of your breasts.
+Once the flow is there, it is recommended to wear a well-supported nursing bra to avoid sagging your breasts.

 Learn more about how to fight breastfeeding discomforts for the first few weeks.